CrowdStrike Falcon Alternatives

 • +Behavioral analytics depth

-• +Endpoint Advanced parity with CrowdStrike Falcon Pro
+• +Endpoint Advanced at feature parity with Falcon Pro

 Trade-offs